vyassuresh/clapshot/doc/development-setup.md

   * Open http://localhost:5173/ in browser.
 Vite will reflect changes to the code while developing the Svete app, which is very handy.
 The client will connect Websocket to `ws://localhost:8089/` by default, so you can see what the server is doing in the other WSL terminal.

+**Organizer / Metaplugins**:

+For developing metaplugins (custom Python extensions for the Basic Folders organizer), see the complete setup instructions in [organizer/basic_folders/METAPLUGINS.md](../organizer/basic_folders/METAPLUGINS.md).
+This covers:

+ * Creating a Python venv with proper editable installs for type checking
+ * Installing the clapshot protobuf library and organizer packages
+ * Configuring mypy and IDE support for full autocomplete
+ * Running and testing metaplugins locally

 When done, at top level, run one of the following:

  * `make test` to build both client and server, and to run all tests in a pristine Docker container